 - Kitchen Helper/Dishwasher

-Ceramics Instructor: Seeking individual who has experience teaching art, with a particular emphasis on ceramics.
-Must enjoy sharing knowledge and love of ceramics with youth!
-Role includes managing and maintaining the ceramics equipment and the arts and crafts center throughout the summer months and planning and teaching activities for campers to participate in meaningful and fun ways.
-This includes teaching 1 hour classes 8 times a week.
+Theater Tech: Seeking individual who has experience in theater lighting, sound design, and/or stage teach.
+Must enjoy sharing knowledge and love of the theater with youth!
+Role includes managing and maintaining the stage tech program in Witherbee Hall, our 400 seat theater throughout the summer months and planning and teaching activities for campers to participate in meaningful and fun ways.
 Must enjoy working with a team and pitching in wherever help is needed.
 See full job description here.

 Lifeguard (multiple positions available): Seeking individuals who have current lifeguard certification to cover a busy lakeside waterfront.
 Lifeguards are responsible for providing supervision and ensuring a safe environment for all swimming activities and assist in the management of the physical operation and care for equipment.
 Lifeguards may also assist in conducting swimming lessons (WSI required) and help run all-camp events at the waterfront.
 Current lifeguard certification or equivalent required and current first aid and CPR required.
 See full job description here.